nickdima/skrap/README.md

 ## Documentation

 ### Create a recipe
-A recipe is just a JSON file that contains rules for scraping the site you want.
+A recipe is just a JSON file that contains rules for scraping a web page.
 Here's a simple example:

 ```json
 {